searica/MoreVanillaBuildPrefabs/Publish/ThunderStore/README.md

 **Recommended:** Install SearsCatalog (https://valheim.thunderstore.io/package/ComfyMods/SearsCatalog/) to extend the hammer build table and allow you to access all the pieces this mod adds even if there are too many added pieces for the vanilla build table.

-### Update Notice!
-The configuration options have changed significantly with version 0.1.0.
-It is recommended to delete your configuration file and regenerate it.

-If you have made significant customizations to the configuration file and wish to keep those changes use the following steps:
-- Make a copy of your current configuration file.
-- Delete the original customized configuration file.
-- Generate a new configuration file.
-- Copy/paste the customized entries from your back up to the new configuration file.
-- Edit the required crafting station entry based on the new acceptable values (can use find and replace feature):
-  - piece_workbench -> Workbench
-  - piece_stonecutter -> Stonecutter
-  - forge" -> Forge
-  - blackforge -> BlackForge

 ## Configuration
 You need to edit the configuration file with client/server off!
 If you use an in-game configuration manager, you need to restart the game/server to apply configuration.